loopwerk/loopwerk.io/content/articles/2024-11-11-python-uv-revisited.md

 ---
 tags: python, uv, review
-summary: Almost two months ago I compared Poetry with uv, and for me uv had some pretty significant drawbacks that kept me from switching over.
+summary: Two months ago I compared Poetry with uv, and for me uv had significant drawbacks that kept me from switching over.
 The situation has changed quite a bit since then!
 ---

 # Revisiting uv